Cynthia-Wang-001/agentic_woz_demo/README.md

 ```
 /woz
 ```

-That is the last thing you type.
-After that you only speak.
-A second window opens and shows what the microphone is doing:
+**A second window will open and show what the microphone is doing:

 | The window shows | What to do |
 |---|---|